-Other than Rithy, these young people had already been through the 2014 Youth Leadership Workshop in home.
-Christchurch, and had continued to demonstrate their leadership abilities in support of HFNZ.
-Many of these young One of the big challenges of the weekend was for the young leaders to set themselves goals to achieve within HFNZ. people have taken on committee roles at regional and national They are now looking forward to touching base in a couple level.
-This was an opportunity to really stretch these young people, to educate them in some of the history of HFNZ, and of months' time to assess their progress.
-This is a great to ensure that the future leadership of the Foundation is in opportunity to really see how good planning and followsafe hands. through can lead to positive results.
+Other than Rithy, these young people had already been through the 2014 Youth Leadership Workshop in Christchurch, and had continued to demonstrate their leadership abilities in support of HFNZ.
+Many of these young people have taken on committee roles at regional and national level.
+This was an opportunity to really stretch these young people, to educate them in some of the history of HFNZ, and to ensure that the future leadership of the Foundation is in safe hands.